 Throughout the program students will stay in hotels and SMA Negeri Bali dormitory.

 Admitted participants are required to register in three hours of Educational Studies: Counselor Education (ESCE) 2189.
 This course is a condensed, 3 week, daily format course offered in Indonesia but covers the same content as the on-campus course.

 This course can be used to satisfy the Education and Human Ecology General Education open option.
 It is required for education majors.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Passports are required for every Ohio State education abroad program.
 For many destinations, passport information is required to apply for an entry visa early as 6 months prior to departure.
 For information about apply for a passport, go to travel.state.gov.

 Students are responsible for paying The Ohio State University tuition plus a $2,962 program fee.
-The program fee includes international airfare (departing and returning from Columbus, Ohio), in-country transportation, lodging, all breakfasts, two dinners, and program related site admission.
+The program fee includes international airfare (departing and returning from Columbus, Ohio), visa on arrival (for US citizens), in-country transportation, lodging, all breakfasts, two dinners, and program related site admission.
 It does not cover most meals, in-country cell phone, personal expenses, passports, or immunizations.